Chinese vs. Western Astrology: What Each System Actually Tells You

 What's different

 Time scale.
 Western astrology cycles yearly; Chinese astrology cycles every twelve years.
-Your Western sign is shared with anyone born in the same month-and-a-bit window of any year.
-Your Chinese animal is shared with everyone born across an entire year, but only that specific year — the next animal won't share with you for twelve years.
+Your Western sign belongs to anyone born in the same month-and-a-bit window of any year.
+Your Chinese animal belongs to everyone born across an entire year, though only that specific year.
+The next animal will not overlap with you for twelve years.

 Element systems.
 Western elements are Fire, Earth, Air, Water.
 Chinese elements are Wood, Fire, Earth, Metal, Water.
-The elements are not equivalent — Western Air and Chinese Wood don't map.
-The systems' element terms shouldn't be cross-translated.
+The two sets do not line up.
+Western Air and Chinese Wood fail to map onto each other, and the element terms resist any cross-translation.

 What's being measured.
 Western signs encode seasonal-temperamental qualities.
 Chinese animals encode operating-mode characteristics.
-A Leo-Virgo distinction isn't really equivalent to a Tiger-Rabbit distinction, even though both pairs cross temperamental lines.
-They're measuring different things on different axes.
+A Leo-Virgo distinction carries a different weight than a Tiger-Rabbit distinction, even where both pairs cross temperamental lines.
+Each measures a different thing on a different axis.

 Relational frameworks.
-Western astrology has a strong sun-sign element-and-modality framework for compatibility but less specific named relationship dynamics.
-Chinese astrology has the highly specific Triangle of Affinity, Six Conflicts, and Six Harmonies — explicit named pairings with codified dynamics.
+Western astrology brings a strong sun-sign element-and-modality framework for compatibility, with fewer specific named relationship dynamics.
+Chinese astrology answers with the highly specific Triangle of Affinity, Six Conflicts, and Six Harmonies: explicit named pairings that carry codified dynamics.

 Using both together

-The most useful approach treats the two systems as complementary lenses rather than competing predictions.
+The most rewarding approach treats the two systems as complementary lenses, each catching what the other leaves out.

 A typical reading might look like: